noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 EMF spectrum: part about how light is emf

 Ionizing vs non ionizing radiation:

 EMF with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionizing'.
 This means that they have enough energy remove electrons from atoms.
 While ionizing radiation is confirmed to be harmful to human health, the only types of EMF that have enough energy to do this are alpha, beta, gamma and X-rays.

-What types of radiation do phones emit.
+What types of radiation do devices such as inductive chargers or WiFi use?

 ### Research Question: